picocms/Pico/upgrade.md

 In Markdown files (i.e. your `content` directory), replace all occurrences of e.g. `%base_url%/sub/page` with `%base_url%?sub/page`.
 If you're linking to the main page (i.e. just `%base_url%`), you either shouldn't change anything or replace it with `%base_url%?index` - even this isn't absolutely necessary.
 Pico replaces the `%base_url%` variable the same as always, but also removes the `?` when URL rewriting is enabled.

-To see how these changes affect custom themes, see the [For Theme Designers](#routing-system-1) section below.
+To see how these changes affect custom themes, see the ["For Theme Designers" section][UpgradeDetailsRoutingSystemThemes] section below.

 Please note that plugins or themes, which haven't been updated to Pico 1.0 yet, could force you to keep URL rewriting enabled.